noopsio/noops/README.md

 If the deployment plan is approved, the project is deployed, the handlers are stored as endpoints and the routes are set up.

+> [!Note]
-:warning: Note: *To deploy to the noops cloud, you must first login via `noops login`.
+> To deploy to the noops cloud, you must first login via `noops login`.
-This triggers a GitHub authentication.*
+> This triggers a GitHub authentication.

 The following command deploys the whole project.
 Alternatively, only one handler can be deployed by adding the name of the handler as a parameter to the deploy command.